sunilganta-dev/SPARC-Frontend/README.md

-# SPARC-Frontend
+# The Qlick-Frontend

-Frontend for the SPARC (Shidduch Programming and Relationship Compatibility) matchmaking platform.
+Frontend for the The Qlick (Shidduch Programming and Relationship Compatibility) matchmaking platform.

 ## Overview

-SPARC-Frontend is a mobile-friendly web interface that connects to the SPARC backend API.
+The Qlick-Frontend is a mobile-friendly web interface that connects to the The Qlick backend API.
 It allows Jewish matchmakers to:

 - Manage their applicant profiles
 - View potential matches from a larger pool of applicants